lywinged/airnz-ai-governance/README.md

-# The Risks of using Companion AI+Custom GPTs:
+# The Risks of using Companion AI + Custom GPTs:
 1) Permission & data leakage ambiguity
 * Users often confuse “I can access it” with “I can paste it into a GPT,” risking PII/sensitive ops data exposure and unclear retention/spread.
 This habit increases the risk that users, when using personal GPTs, may accidentally upload sensitive company content due to misoperation.